MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - Every permutation of Office supported leads to exponential growth of package content which must be replicated to every Distribution Point.
 - By default, any required content not found on the Distribution Point will result in Office 365 client update failure.

 End-user notifications: Delivered by Configuration Manager only when Available time and Deadline are the same.
-If Available time is prior to Deadline updates may be pre-staged, notifications may be delivered either by ConfigMgr or Office prior to deadline.
+If Available time is prior to Deadline updates may be pre-staged, notifications may be delivered either by Configuration Manager or Office prior to deadline.

 ### Updates delivered by Configuration Manager (on-premises and cloud)

 Advantages:
 - Optimizes bandwidth where IT Pro can stage on-premises content which are often required and offload to CDN for those which aren't.
 Great example is languages.
 Use Configuration Manager inventory to identify primary languages and stage only those on-premises, offload secondary languages and proofing tools to pull from CDN.
-Fallback for non-downloaded content can be achieved by selecting ‘If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates’ within ConfigMgr software deployment.
+Fallback for non-downloaded content can be achieved by selecting ‘If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates’ within Configuration Manager software deployment.
 - Supports Configuration Manager Peer Cache feature but only for content which is staged on Distribution Points.

 Disadvantages: